jwssnr/Specs-for-CSS-Lines/README.md

 # CSS Lines

-### CSS Lines is a set of CSS properties that allow you to connect 2 or more elements with lines.
-The line ends will always remain anchored to their corresponding elements, adapting fluidly.
-They are a kind of pseudo-elements.
+### CSS Lines would be a new type of CSS pseudo elements and matching properties that allow you to connect 2 or more elements with lines.
+The line ends always stay anchored to their corresponding elements and fit fluidly.

 # Why?